-PREMISES - A lot, parcel, tract, or plot of land together with the buildings and structures thereon.
-Premises may be further defined as the principal use dwelling unit/residence, or non-residential building, and any accessory structures to that principal use, where there are multiple principal buildings on a single lot.
+PREMISES - A lot, parcel, tract, site or plot of land together with the buildings and structures thereon.

 PRESITE BUILT HOUSING - Any structure designed primarily for residential occupancy which is wholly or in substantial part made, fabricated, formed or assembled in off-site manufacturing facilities in conformance with the United States Department of Housing and Urban Development minimum property standards and local building codes, for installation, or assembly and installation, on the building site.
-For the purposes of this subdivision, pre-site built housing shall not include manufactured housing as defined in RSA 674:31.
+Presite built housing does not include manufactured housing as defined in RSA 674:31.
+Presite built housing is also called "Modular Housing" or "Prefabricated Housing."
+(Presite built housing is not regulated under this Zoning Ordinance.)